 A credit union is also more likely to have rules in place that are more forgiving if you overdraw your checking, or share draft, account or have a lower credit score.
 And you may find that credit union representatives are more willing to work with you if you find yourself temporarily out of work or in another difficult situation.

 Whether you use a credit union or bank be sure to carefully read the policies regarding any fees that you may end up paying.

 Better Interest Rates

 A credit union may be more willing to work with you than a bank might be if you have poor credit or have difficulty qualifying for a loan.
 The loan officers will meet with you one-on-one and strive to find loan terms that will work for you.
 If you're interested in getting a mortgage loan but have a poor credit history, then a credit union may be your best route to financing your new house.
 They may also offer educational programs that will help you get control of your budget and develop better financial habits.

 If you have poor credit, be sure to apply for any loans in person.
 Some credit unions provide online loan applications, but if you apply in person you have the opportunity to satisfactorily explain your circumstances.

 Qualifying to Join

 Credit unions have rules regarding who can join them.
 These rules may include requirements such as living in a specific geographical region, working for a specific employer, or going to school.
 Once you join a credit union, you can remain a member for life, even if you no longer meet the initial requirements for becoming a member.
-But your credit union may require that you maintain a savings or share account in good standing in order to keep your membership.
+Your credit union may require that you maintain a savings or share account in good standing in order to keep your membership.
 Once you have that account, you can borrow money, open a checking account, or apply for a credit card.